 The Expected Family Contribution (EFC) is derived by a mandated Federal Congress formula used to measure a family’s financial strength and ability to fund educational expenses and it is determined by the information that the student and parents report on the FAFSA.
 Schools are required to use the standard EFC to calculate student’s eligibility for financial aid.
 If you feel that your family has special circumstances that may affect the amount you and your parents are expected to contribute toward your education, you may appeal.
 Special circumstances affecting your EFC that may warrant reconsideration include, but are not limited to:

-To appeal for any of the circumstances listed above, you must complete an Appeal for Reduction in Income Form for consideration of an EFC adjustment.
+To appeal for any of the circumstances listed above, you must complete an Appeal for Reduction in Income.
+The 2017-18 Appeal for Reduction in Income Form for consideration of an adjustment to the 2017-18 EFC; The 2018-19 Appeal for Reduction in Income Form for consideration of an adjustment to the 2018-19 EFC.
 You may download and print the Appeal for Reduction in Income Form by visiting www.marshall.edu/sfa and clicking on the Forms & Applications tab.

 Other circumstances may also include: